 Storage drives and flash memory on phones slow down write speeds significantly as capacity fills up.
 When a drive is near-full, the system has less space to manage temporary files, virtual memory, and background operations efficiently.

-The practical threshold to maintain is at least 15 to 20% of total storage free on any device.
+Maintain at least 15 to 20% of total storage free on any device.
 For a 128GB phone, that means keeping at least 20 to 25GB available.
-Regular offloading of photos to cloud storage or a computer, deleting unused apps, and clearing cached data monthly keeps most devices well within that range without requiring storage upgrades.
+Regular offloading of photos to cloud storage or a computer, deleting unused apps, and clearing cached data monthly keeps most devices well within that range without requiring a storage upgrade.

 When to Reset and When to Repair Instead of Replace

 Not every sluggish or unreliable device needs to be replaced.
-Three options exist before replacement becomes the right call, and each suits a different situation.
+Three options exist before replacement becomes the right call.

 Replacement becomes the right call when the device is no longer receiving OS security updates, when multiple hardware components have failed, or when its performance genuinely cannot meet the tasks you need it for — not just when it feels slightly slower than a new device would.